 Take a break after rejection

 It’s important to keep up the momentum during your job search and establishing a routine to ensure you are being productive and applying for jobs as they arise.
 However, don’t get too obsessed and ensure you are finding time for yourself too.
-Taking a step back might let you think about what you want and give you some perspective and will ultimately increase the productivity of your search.
+Taking a step back might let you think about what you want, give you some perspective and will ultimately increase the productivity of your search.

 Don’t let the rejection stop you from asking for feedback